neurodata/m2g/README.md

 - [Manuscript Reproduction](#manuscript-reproduction)
 - [Issues](#issues)

-## Overview
+# Overview

-The **m2g** pipeline has been developed as a one-click solution for human connectome estimation by providing robust and reliable estimates of connectivity across a wide range of datasets.
+The **m2g** pipeline has been developed as a beginner-friendly solution for human connectome estimation by providing robust and reliable estimates of connectivity across a wide range of datasets.
 The pipelines are explained and derivatives analyzed in our pre-print, available on [BiorXiv](https://www.biorxiv.org/content/early/2017/09/16/188706).

-## System Requirements
+# System Requirements

 The **m2g** pipeline:

 - was developed and tested primarily on Mac OSX, Ubuntu (16, 18, 20), and CentOS (5, 6);
-- made to work on Python 3.6;
+- made to work on Python 3.7;
 - is wrapped in a [Docker container](https://hub.docker.com/r/neurodata/m2g);
 - has install instructions via a Dockerfile;
 - requires no non-standard hardware to run;
 - has key features built upon FSL, AFNI, Dipy, Nibabel, Nilearn, Networkx, Numpy, Scipy, Scikit-Learn, and others;
 - takes approximately 1-core, < 16-GB of RAM, and 1 hour to run for most datasets.

-## Installation Guide
+# Installation Guide

 ## Docker